Choosing the right deployment #

 - Security and governance requirements

-A very important deciding factor for which Starburst product suits your organization best is whether or not your organization has necessary people available.
-You need the expertise of of platform administrators and data engineers to stand up, configure and maintain clusters capable of running Starburst Enterprise, connect the desired data sources, and ensure the data security and governance.
+As you decide the best Starburst product and deployment style for your organization, the skill sets available in your organization is the most important factor.
+You need the expertise of platform administrators and data engineers to create, configure and maintain clusters capable of running Starburst Enterprise.
+Your organization must also have people who can connect the desired data sources and ensure that data security and governance requirements are met.
 Typically, people with these skill sets sit within your IT organization.